Vale: a prose linter

 When you integrate Vale into an editor, the built-in style checking provides real-time feedback about potential issues as you type.

-You can also incorporate Vale into CI/CD pipelines.
+You can also incorporate Vale into CI/CD deployment pipelines, which can create automation opportunities.

 To learn more, see Vale’s Language Server (LSP) (Vale.sh) docs